SumaiyaBanu15/html-project/README.md

 HTML Project

-This page is made up of fully HTML Code
+This page is made only HTML Code